entando/entando-test-automation/README.md

 edge
 acceptance
 gts
+bundle
+excludebundle
 all
 ```
-**N.B.: the command above runs a premade script.
-The complete commands to run tests with specific tags are:**
+**The complete commands to run tests with specific tags are:**
 - `CYPRESS_INCLUDE_TAGS={TAG} npx cypress run`: runs all tests with the specified tag
 - `CYPRESS_INCLUDE_TAGS={TAG1},{TAG2} npx cypress run`: runs all tests with either one of the specified tags
 - `CYPRESS_INCLUDE_USE_BOOLEAN_AND=true CYPRESS_INCLUDE_TAGS={TAG1},{TAG2} npx cypress run`: runs only the tests that have **both** of the specified tags
+- `CYPRESS_EXCLUDE_TAGS={TAG} npx cypress run`: runs all tests except the ones with the specified tag

 The tags currently used for the above commands are:
 ```